On the Northcott property for special values of L-functions: Introduction

 Traditionally, the expression \textit{Northcott property} is used to talk about the finiteness of the set of algebraic numbers having simultaneously bounded height and degree, proved by Northcott (see \cite{no49} and \cite[Theorem~1.6.8]{bg06}).
-More generally, one can say that a field $F \subseteq \overline{\mathbb{Q}}$ has the \textbf{Northcott property} if the sets of elements of $F$ having bounded height are finite.
+More generally, one can say that a field $F \subseteq \overline{\mathbb{Q}}$ has the \textit{Northcott property} if the sets of elements of $F$ having bounded height are finite.
 Hence, Northcott's theorem can be reformulated by saying that number fields have the Northcott property.
-They are not the only fields sharing this property (see for example \cite{cw13}).
+They are not the only fields sharing this property, as we recall in \cref{ex:Weil_height}.

 The Northcott property can be relaxed by asking for which fields $F \subseteq \overline{\mathbb{Q}}$ the image of the height $h(F) \subseteq \mathbb{R}_{\geq 0}$ does not admit zero as an accumulation point.
-If this happens, one says that $F$ has the \textbf{Bogomolov property} (see \cite{bz01}), and in recent years there has been an increasing interest in finding fields having the Bogomolov property.
-Finally, the Bogomolov property can also be relaxed by looking at fields $F \subseteq \overline{\mathbb{Q}}$ such that the product of the height and the degree of algebraic numbers does not admit zero as an accumulation point.
-It seems reasonable to us to define this as the \textbf{Lehmer property} in view of the famous conjecture of Lehmer which says that $\overline{\mathbb{Q}}$ (and hence each of its subfields) satisfies this property.
+If this happens, one says that $F$ has the \textit{Bogomolov property} (introduced in \cite{bz01}), and in recent years there has been an increasing interest in finding fields having the Bogomolov property.
+Finally, the Bogomolov property can also be relaxed by looking at fields $F \subseteq \overline{\mathbb{Q}}$ such that the product of the height and the degree of those algebraic numbers which belong to $F$ does not accumulate towards zero.
+It seems reasonable to us to define this as the \textit{Lehmer property} in view of the famous conjecture of Lehmer which says that $\overline{\mathbb{Q}}$ (and hence each of its subfields) satisfies this property.
 We note that there are many explicit classes of sub-fields of $\overline{\mathbb{Q}}$ which are known to have the Bogomolov property but not the Northcott property.
 It is more difficult to construct fields which provably have the Lehmer property and do not have the Bogomolov one: the first example of a field of this kind, to the best of the authors' knowledge, has been constructed by Amoroso in \cite[Theorem~3.3]{Amoroso_2016}.
-We refer the interested reader to the work of the first author, Technau and Widmer (see \cite[Theorem~4]{Pazuki_Technau_Widmer_2021}) for other examples of fields with the Lehmer but not the Bogomolov property, and to \cref{ex:Weil_height} for a more detailed discussion.
+We refer the interested reader to the work of the first author, Technau and Widmer (see \cite[Theorem~4]{Pazuki_Technau_Widmer_2022}) for other examples of fields with the Lehmer but not the Bogomolov property, and to \cref{ex:Weil_height} for a more detailed discussion.